-To most, the South East Physics Network is better known as SEPnet, a consortium of physics departments in seven universities.
+To most, the South East Physics Network is better known as SEPnet, a consortium of physics departments in nine universities.
 All working together to deliver excellence in physics, we're leading the way with a fresh approach to collaboration, teaching and research.

 Our partners are, alphabetically: